pluralsight/guides/published/front-end-javascript/build-an-angular-2-application-that-displays-wallpapers-using-the-reddit-api/article.md

 ```bash
 $ npm install
 ```
-And all the dependency will be installed.
-In case you run in any problems, try to install typescript, typings and webpack as global dependencies:
+And all of the dependencies will be installed.
+In case you run into any problems, try to install TypeScript, typings and Webpack as global dependencies:

 ```bash
 $ npm install --global webpack